Measuring Quality of Early Intensive Behavioral Intervention

 We have developed a quality standard based on the logic of the Periodic Service Review to evaluate and improve quality of individual EIBI programs.
 The programs are provided through in the two largest cities in Norway, Bergen and Oslo.
-Based on the core elements of EIBI we have made a 36-item checklist that we consider to represent an optimal EIBI program.
+Based on the core elements of EIBI we have made a 36 item checklist that we consider to represent an optimal EIBI program.
 Some of the items are given a higher weight (such as intensity of intervention and therapist training).
 The standards have measurable targets (done/not done) for all involved parties (supervisors, therapists, parents, community staff).
-We report quality data from 60 individual programs collected over a two year period and relate these to outcome on adaptive behavior, ASD severity, aberrant behaviors and intellectual functioning following.
-We will discuss what we have found to be the most common challenges we face in providing EIBI of high quality and implications.
+We report quality data from 60 individual programs collected over a two year period and discuss what we have found to be the most common challenges we face in providing EIBI of high quality.